 How long is the draw period and amortization?

-A Home Equity Line of Credit (HELOC) has 2 different periods, a draw period and amortization period.
-The draw period is 10 years and the amortization period is 20 years, for a total loan of 30 years.
+A Home Equity Line of Credit (HELOC) has 2 different periods: a draw period and amortization period.
+The draw period is 10 years, followed by a 20-year repayment period.
+Payments during the draw period and repayment period are fully amortized for a maximum term of 30 years.

 Do I qualify for any rate discounts?